Dec 04, 2024

 • What was accomplished

-• What role he or she played in it
+• What role they played in it

 • Its significance or impact